-Greg Lebedev maintains a professional portfolio that spans business, government, education and philanthropy.
-He is Chairman of the Congressionally-funded Center for International Private Enterprise (CIPE), one of the four core institutes of the National Endowment for Democracy.
-CIPE’s mission is to promote democratic governance and free-market institutions throughout the world.
-Lebedev sits on a number of other Boards, including the United States Chamber of Commerce, the largest business federation in the world, where he is a member of the Board’s Leadership Council; Marymount University, a private Catholic institution offering undergraduate and graduate degrees to nearly four thousand men and women from 78 countries; and the International Foundation for Electoral Systems (IFES) which works to strengthen democracies throughout the world.
+Greg Lebedev’s professional portfolio spans business, government, education, and philanthropy.
+He is Chairman of the Center for International Private Enterprise (CIPE), one of the four core institutes of the National Endowment for Democracy.
+CIPE’s mission is to promote democratic governance and free-market economics throughout the world.
+Lebedev sits on a number of other Boards, including: The United States Chamber of Commerce, the largest business federation in the world, where he is a member of the Board’s Leadership Council; Marymount University, a private Catholic institution offering undergraduate and graduate degrees to nearly four thousand men and women from 78 countries; and the International Foundation for Electoral Systems (IFES) which works to strengthen democratic institutions throughout the world.

 Before these assignments, Lebedev served as President and CEO of the American Chemistry Council (ACC), where he represented the domestic and international interests of the nearly $2 trillion global chemical and plastics industry.
 Prior to ACC, Lebedev held a unique portfolio at the US Chamber of Commerce.
 During his nearly five years of service, he was the Chamber’s first-ever COO and also Executive Vice President for International Policy and National Security Affairs.
 In addition to running day-to-day operations, he was Managing Director of the Chamber’s public policy think tank, the National Chamber Foundation, and President of the Chamber’s Center for Corporate Citizenship, a governance and philanthropic resource of the business community.